1306 PR.01 Cost Sharing

 .45 months x monthly rate of pay (salary ÷ 9) ÷ 12 = salary cost sharing per month

-For additional assistance in converting % effort to person months or the reverse, please refer to Guide 1316 GD.01 Effort Percent/Calendar Month Conversion Tables.
+For assistance in converting % effort to person months or the reverse, please refer to Guide 1316 GD.01 Effort Percent/Calendar Month Conversion Tables.

-Cost sharing should not be included in federal proposals unless specifically required in the notice of funding opportunity.
-Any cost sharing included in the application should be identified in the budget.
+Cost sharing should not be included in proposals unless specifically required in the notice of funding opportunity.
+Any cost sharing included in the application should be identified in the budget and budget justification.

 When a sponsored project proposal includes mandatory, voluntary committed cost sharing, or in-kind/matching, the Principal Investigator (PI), business office, or business support unit personnel must complete Form 1306 FR.01 Cost Sharing Approval Request, indicating a Yale fund number.

-The Cost Sharing Approval Request Form must reflect the signatures of the department chair, business administrator and appropriate University official signifying that funds are available in the specified funding source and approved for the purposes requested.
+The Cost Sharing Approval Request Form must reflect the signatures of the department chair/lead administrator and appropriate University official (Dean/Provost) signifying that funds are available in the funding source and approved for the purposes requested.

 Note: Departments and business support units should utilize existing budgeting, planning and commitment tools to create plans for managing the accounts.
 As a reminder, budgets for labor costs in cost sharing accounts must also include the appropriate fringe benefit costs.

-For both the School of Medicine and Central Campus, the Yale Budget Tool (YBT) is used to record sponsored projects budget plans and departmental budgets as well as project labor and non-labor financial commitments.
+For both the School of Medicine and Central Campus, Workday is used to record sponsored projects budget plans and departmental budgets as well as project labor and non-labor financial commitments.

-Once the cost sharing account is created, expenditures (both labor and non-labor) can be charged to the appropriate account for either sponsor supported or University supported contributions to the project.
+At the time of transaction, expenditures (both labor and non-labor) can be charged to the appropriate account for either sponsor supported or University supported contributions to the project.

-For example, labor schedules can be defined to charge a portion of salary to the sponsored project/sponsored award and another portion of salary to the sponsored project/non-sponsored award supporting the cost sharing commitment to the sponsored project.
+For example, Payroll Costing permits the allocation of a portion of salary to the sponsored project/sponsored award and another portion of salary to the Yale Designated account supporting the cost sharing commitment to the sponsored project.
 The following scenarios are provided to illustrate some of the situations that could occur:

-- The labor schedule would be set-up to charge 20% of the PI’s salary directly to the sponsored project account and 10% of the PI’s salary to the cost sharing account.
+- The labor schedule would be set-up to charge 20% of the PI’s salary directly to the sponsored project account and 10% of the PI’s salary to a Yale Designated account.

 Scenario 2: A PI with a 9-month appointment received prior approval to commit 25% academic year effort to an award with a start date of October 1 and expiring September 30.
 An existing labor schedule indicates that the 9-month academic year salary (the Regular Salary Earnings Element) of the PI is paid over 12 months.

-- To accommodate for the cost sharing of 25%, the labor schedule must be modified to charge 25% of the academic year salary (the Regular Salary Earnings Element) to the cost sharing account beginning on October 1 and ending on September 30 of the following year.
+- To accommodate for the cost sharing of 25%, the labor schedule must be modified to charge 25% of the academic year salary (the Regular Salary Earnings Element) to a Yale Designated account beginning on October 1 and ending on September 30 of the following year.

-Once the cost sharing account is created and salary is charged to the account, the charged salary is later reflected as a percentage of total effort on an Effort Report form.
-This effort must at a minimum fulfill the cost sharing commitment made to the sponsor.
-Note that both the cost sharing account and the sponsored project account will be listed (if salary is charged to both for the reporting period) in the Sponsored Accounts section of the Effort Report form.
+Once the cost shared salary is charged to the account, this charged salary is later reflected as a percentage of total effort on an Effort Certification Statement (ECS).
+The effort must at a minimum fulfill the cost sharing commitment made to the sponsor.
+Note that both the cost shared salary and the salary charged directly to the sponsored award appear (if salary is charged to both for the reporting period) in the Grant Number and Grant Activities section of the ECS.

-Some sponsors require that grant funds be matched in some proportion with funds from another party, either from a University source (i.e., General Appropriations, Endowment, or Gifts) or another sponsor (may require prior approval of the sponsor).
+Some sponsors require that sponsored project funds be matched in some proportion with funds from another party, either from a University source (i.e., General Appropriations, Endowment, or Gifts) or another sponsor (may require prior approval of the sponsor).
 Matching requirements may be in the form of actual cash expenditure of funds or may be an “in-kind” match, which is the value of non-cash contributions to the project.

 An in-kind or matching contribution made by a party external to Yale requires documentation from that third party supporting the use of the funds as in-kind/matching for the designated project or program.
 This documentation is typically a certification of expenses or financial reporting of project costs signed off by a financial officer of the external organization.
 The department or business support unit is required to maintain documentation and certification of in-kind/ matching for reporting, retention and audit purposes.

-In-kind (non-cash) contributions provided to the University would not require the creation of a cost sharing account but rather, the department or business support unit would be required to maintain records identifying the non-cash contribution and its fair market value.
+In-kind (non-cash) contributions provided to the University requires the department or business support unit to maintain records identifying the non-cash contribution and its fair market value.
 An example of such a contribution would be the donation of membership fees to a University museum, or the loan of equipment to perform tests necessary for the success of the awarded project.

 Documentation supporting in-kind/matching should be retained in accordance with Policy 1105 Retention of University Financial Records, section 1105.7 Records Related to Grants and Contracts.

-Departments and business support unit personnel should work closely with the Office of Sponsored Projects accountants to ensure accurate reporting of cost sharing on financial reports to sponsors.
+Departments and business support unit personnel should work closely with the Sponsored Projects Financial Administration accountants to ensure accurate reporting of cost sharing on financial reports to sponsors.

 Chair or Dean/Provost (as appropriate)

-- Commit to cost sharing only when required by sponsor guidelines.
+- Commit to cost sharing only when required by the sponsor.